"Alarming" smoking habits found in poorer countries

 The WHO says tobacco already kills around 6 million people a year worldwide, including more than 600,000 non-smokers who die from exposure to second-hand smoke.

-By 2030, if current trends continue, it predicts tobacco could kill 8 million people a year.
+By 2030, if current trends continue, it predicts tobacco could be killing 8 million people a year.